“What’s that ringing in my ears?” “Make that noise stop!”

 Here are 6 tinnitus symptoms you should take seriously.

 1. The Ringing in Your Ears Is Overtaking Your Life

 Some studies indicate that 26% of tinnitus sufferers experience that ringing on a nearly constant basis.

 This annoying, ever-present noise can lead to all kinds of relationship problems, insomnia, anxiety, and even depression.

 Something as simple as listening to your daughter share a recipe over the phone becomes a battle between her voice and the noise that overshadows it.
 You might snap at your grandson who asks a simple question because the ringing stresses you out.

 Constant ringing can cause a vicious cycle.
 As your stress level goes up, the ringing gets louder.
-Louder noise makes you more nervous and so on.
+Loud noise makes you more nervous and so on.

 If your tinnitus is contributing to these kinds of life challenges, you shouldn’t ignore it.
-It’s real and it affect your quality of life.
+It’s real, and it affects your quality of life.
 There are treatment options that can significantly reduce or eliminate the noise in your ears.